holoviz-topics/holoSeq/HoloSeqOverview.md

 The presentation layer is designed for large scale data associated with a genomic reference or other sequence.
 It can pan and zoom smoothly from whole genomes down to individual points with tens of millions of rows of data, in a web browser running on a suitable laptop or in Galaxy.
 The data format provides all the information needed for accurate plotting, on the inbuilt reference sequence coordinates, in a very sparse form.

-Redundancy in the contigs and lengths in each header, is acceptable in the context of millions of subsequent data points.
+The design isolates the complexities of displaying many different kinds of annotation at genomic scale, from the messy challenges of converting the zoo of external data in important standard formats.
+The intention is to allow any number of input files to be supplied to the generic IPython notebook, where they are automatically organised and displayed.

 ### Potential sources of annotation for display